-Duration can be expressed in Work Hours, Work Days, and Work Weeks.
+The duration can be expressed in Work Hours, Work Days, and Work Weeks.

 Take the same example given for effort.
 You begin to paint your living room.
-You work 6 hours a day for 3 days.
+You work for 6 hours a day for 3 days.
 The time duration of your work painting the living room is 3 days.

 What is Elapsed Time?